|

 in exercises with ships from other SEATO nations as well as units

 of the 7th Fleet.
-John S. McCain returned to Pearl Harbor 11 August.
+John S. McCain returned to Pearl Harbor

-August the frigate returned to Pearl Harbor, and then sailed on
+to the West Coast.
+In August the frigate returned to Pearl Harbor,

-a 6-month deployment in the western Pacific.
-In the fall, John S.
+and then sailed on a six-month deployment in the western Pacific.

-McCain steamed off South Vietnam.
-On 24 November she shelled Viet
+In the fall, John S. McCain steamed off South Vietnam.
+On 24 November

-Cong positions.
-Two days later she sailed to Hong Kong and ended
+she shelled Viet Cong positions.
+Two days later she sailed to

-the year in Japan preparing for further action in the cause of peace
+Hong Kong and ended the year in Japan preparing for further action

-After further operations in the Orient early in 1966, John S. McCain
+After further operations in the Orient early in 1966, John

-returned to the East Coast and in June decommissioned for conversion
+S. McCain returned to the East Coast and in

-into a guided missile destroyer, DDG-36, at the Philadelphia Naval
+June decommissioned for conversion into a guided missile destroyer,

-Shipyard in Philadelphia, PA, where she remained until 1967.
+PA, where she remained until 1967.

 Submitted by Al Marquis, Historian